About This Course

 18 Months Full-time

 See Fees and Costs for full details.

 Applicants must be registered as a general nurse (RGN) with the Nursing and Midwifery Board of Ireland.
 See Requirements for full details.

-The Higher Diploma in Midwifery is now open for applications for 2019.
+The Higher Diploma in Midwifery is closed for applications for 2019.
 Please check the HSE website for further information https://www.hse.ie/eng/staff/jobs/job-search/nursing/hdmc0619.html.